ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-api.markdown

 ## What is a token?

- Tokens is the authentication part of the solution they belong.
- You can use their read and write keys to respectively access and store data on the solution.
+Tokens are used for authentication and authorization.
+They have a write key (used to push data) and a read key (used to retrieve data).
+Each token belong to a specific solution.

 # How to create a new solution

-Call the API like described in the tutorial.

 ```bash
 $ curl  -X POST